 7. Access and Correction

 You have the right to request access to the personal information we hold about you at any time by contacting our Privacy Officer (contact details below).
-We may charge a fee to cover the costs of retrieval and copying, if you are entitled to that personal information.
+We may charge a reasonable fee to cover the costs of retrieval and copying, if you are entitled to that personal information.

 We will always provide reasons for denial of access or refusal to correct personal information.